basilstotz/puavo-image-utils/README.md

 ###### Fix the Certificate Problem

-PuavoBoxes need a certificate issued by Opinsys in order to download sonething from a image repository.
-As you (and me) dont have this certificate, we have to apply patch to the image.
+PuavoBoxes need a certificate issued by Opinsys in order to download something from a image repository.
+As you (and me) dont have this certificate, we have to apply a patch to the image.

-The patch will go `DATADIR/bin.d/`:
+The patch can be easyly applied using `puavo-img-tool` and it will go `DATADIR/bin.d/`:

 ```bash